FreddieHong19/Thermoformed-Circuit-Board/TCB_consturction_guide.md

   Now upload this firmware to the Prusai3 via Arduino and it should override the minimum temperature for Prusai3 extruder.

   For 3D printing multimateiral using single extruder.
-We followed the articke by rainerwp: [Prusa i3 MK3: Real Multicolour prints without MMU](http://schlosshan.eu/blog/2019/03/02/prusa-i3-mk3-real-multicolour-prints-without-mmu/)\
+We followed the article by rainerwp: [Prusa i3 MK3: Real Multicolour prints without MMU](http://schlosshan.eu/blog/2019/03/02/prusa-i3-mk3-real-multicolour-prints-without-mmu/)\

 ---